Septic Services in Godley, TX

 Most properties around Godley are 5-20 acres or larger, used for cattle, horses, hay production, or hobby farming.
 These larger lots affect septic service in practical ways.
 Well and septic setback distances (typically 100-150 feet) are easier to meet on bigger parcels, giving you more flexibility for system placement.
 But livestock operations introduce their own complications.

-Texas A&M AgriLife Extension research confirms that cattle and horse traffic can compact soil over and around drain fields, reducing the percolation that your system depends on.
+Cattle and horse traffic can compact soil over and around drain fields, reducing the percolation that your system depends on.
 Fencing off your drain field area is critical on working ranch properties.
 Root systems from mesquite and post oak (the dominant trees in this part of Johnson County) aggressively seek moisture sources, and your drain field lines are an obvious target.
 Older systems without root barriers often develop recurring blockages.

 Growth Pressure from Cleburne